7 Petals of the Living Building Challenge

 Water at the Stanley Center

 Initially, the Stanley Center planned to treat and manage wastewater through a constructed wetland.
-Due to complications that went against the overall goal of the project, they partnered with MSCA to complete the “hand-printing” requirements.
+Due to complications that went against the overall goal of the project, we partnered with MSCA to complete the “hand-printing” requirements.
 By replacing MCSA’s water fixtures with low-flow alternatives, they will decrease Muscatine’s wastewater levels and produce the same effect as onsite wastewater treatment.

 3. Energy